The Climate-Integrated Enterprise

 Work with leaders and cross-functional teams to embed the changes into how the organisation plans and delivers.

 Richard Clissold-Vasey advises Strategy Directors and sustainability leaders on integrating climate into the planning, governance and decision-making systems that shape business performance.
-He brings over three decades of experience in business transformation, strategy execution and organisational change, with a focus on turning complex enterprise challenges into practical changes in how organisations plan, decide and deliver.
+He brings over 30 years of experience in business transformation, strategy execution and organisational change, with a focus on turning complex enterprise challenges into practical changes in how organisations plan, decide and deliver.